Oh Well (song): Cover versions and other uses

-"Oh Well" has been covered by various other artists and groups, including Billy Gibbons, Deep Purple, Tom Petty and the Heartbreakers, 2Cellos, Kenny Wayne Shepherd, Monks of Doom, Gordon Giltrap, Joe Jackson, The Rockets, Big Country, Tribe of Gypsies, Ratt, Tourniquet, McCoy, John Parr, Oh Well, Haim, Aerosmith, Jason Isbell and the 400 Unit, and Darrell Mansfield.
+"Oh Well" has been covered by various other artists and groups, including Billy Gibbons, Deep Purple, Tom Petty and the Heartbreakers, 2Cellos, Kenny Wayne Shepherd, Monks of Doom, Gordon Giltrap, Joe Jackson, The Rockets, Big Country, Tribe of Gypsies, Ratt, Tourniquet, McCoy, John Parr, Oh Well, Haim, Aerosmith, Darrell Mansfield, Zona B and Jason Isbell and the 400 Unit.
 The song has also been played live by Jimmy Page & the Black Crowes and released on their 2000 album Live at the Greek.
 The Australian singer-songwriter Rick Springfield performed a version of the song in July 2013 for The A.V.
 Club's A.V.
 Undercover series.
 Eels included a cover of the song on the bonus-disc edition of their 2014 album The Cautionary Tales of Mark Oliver Everett, and it is also found on the 2012 album Fifteen by Colin James.

 Former Fleetwood Mac member Bob Welch recorded a version of the song for the 2003 His Fleetwood Mac Years & Beyond album.
 To outline the sections, Welch played his guitars along to the original recording so his cover would "closely match the original, but not be exact copies."
-After the guitars were tracked, Welch gradually muted the original recording as he filled out the song with samples and MIDI.
-Over the course of a couple weeks, Welch had amassed between 64 and 96 individual tracks.
-For the master mix, he whittled it down to 32 tracks because he found it too difficult to monitor all of the parts he recorded.
+After he recorded the guitars, Welch gradually muted the original recording and filled out the song with samples and MIDI tracks.
+Over the course of a couple weeks, Welch had amassed between 64 and 96 tracks, which he condensed into 32 tracks on his master recording through a series of premixes.

 An excerpt from the song can be heard in the Doctor Who story Spearhead from Space.
 It was filmed around the same time that the single was on the chart, and transmitted in January 1970.
 The song was omitted from later video releases of the story, but was reintroduced on the DVD release in 2011.
 The beginning of the song from Live in Boston by Fleetwood Mac can be heard in the second season of the television show Fargo.

-Part 2 was also sampled by the KLF for their Chill Out album.

-In 2021 Deep Purple did a cover version of "Oh Well", which appears on the album Turning to Crime.